 Differences emerge between each fund's exposure to different major sectors of the U.S. market.
 Through October 2022, the DFA US High Profitability fund held notably more stock than the S&P 500 fund in some industries that can be considered as more growth-oriented in style — technology, consumer defensive and consumer cycles, per Morningstar.
 By comparison, the domestic profitability fund had less invested in financials, energy and utilities.

 The DFA profitability fund, on the other hand, is more concentrated.
-Greater diversification, of course, can provide a smoother ride for investors through a lifetime of investing.
+Greater diversification, of course, aims to provide a smoother ride for investors through a lifetime of investing.
 On the whole, though, such a greater focus on profitability comes as part of an already globally diversified IFA Index Portfolio that provides tilts to size, value and profitability.
-The end result is a portfolio alternative that leans a bit more to the profitability premium.
+The end result is a portfolio alternative that provides a targeted tilt towards the profitability premium, incorporating supported metrics while maintaining a diversified approach.

-Over an extended period, our high profitability implementations aren't expected to produce significantly different expected returns compared to traditional IFA Index Portfolios.
-As the scatterplot below illustrates, risk and return profiles for each type of implementation wound up so close that you've needed to click on a portfolio's dot to distinguish results from the alternative.
+While historical data suggest that our high profitability implementations have resulted in comparable return profiles relative to traditonal IFA Index Portfolios, future performance remains uncertain and dependent on various factors, including market conditions.
+No guarantee exists that past performance patterns, such as the profitability premium, will persist.
+Current and future market conditions may produce materially different outcomes.Yet, as the scatterplot below illustrates, risk and return profiles for each type of implementation wound up so close that you've needed to click on a portfolio's dot to distinguish results from the alternative.
 (Click on the "Standard Implementation" button and the "High Profitability Implementation" to compare either option.)

 Since these alternative portfolios don't come along with profiles suggesting higher expected returns, a natural question is: "Why should an investor pick a profitability implementation as opposed to a regular IFA Index Portfolio?"